Holographic fluids: a thermodynamic road to quantum physics: Nonequilibrium thermodynamics of Korteweg fluids

-The correct mathematical representation of the absolute time of the Galilean relativistic spacetime is crucial.
-It cannot be embedded in the absolute four-dimensional spacetime, e.g. \cite{Fri83b,Mat20b}.
-Let us emphasise again: fluids are frame independent, and their theories can be formulated in a frame-independent theory, including the Gibbs relation of local equilibrium and the entropy production itself, \cite{VanEta17a,Van17a}.
-Gibbs relation is not invariant, but covariant: relative velocity appears due to frame transformation formulas.
-However, the required unusual mathematical tools can be avoided by considering some simple rules: \begin{enumerate} \item Spacetime derivatives are Galilean four-covectors.
-Therefore, if changing reference frames, their timelike part transforms, but their spacelike part is invariant\footnote{A simple explanation with relative quantities is the following.
-The covector maps a vector to an invariant scalar.
-Let us assume that the transformation rule of a four-vector $A$ is Galilean, therefore in a reference frame $K$, it has the time and spacelike components $A \overset{K}{\prec} (a,\pmb{a})$ and in the other reference frame $K'$, moving with a relative velocity $\pmb{v}$ related to $K$, $A \overset{K'}{\prec} (a,\pmb{a}-a\pmb{v})$.
-The timelike part does not change, but the spacelike part is Galilean transformed.
-If the time and spacelike components of a four-covector, $B$, in the reference frame $K$ and $K'$ are represented by $B \overset{K}{\prec} (b,\pmb{b})$ and $B \overset{K'}{\prec} (b',\pmb{b}')$, respectively, then the transformation rules for the covector components follow from the invariance of the $B\cdot A$:
+It is crucial to have the correct mathematical representation of the absolute time of Galilean relativistic spacetime; it cannot be embedded in the absolute four-dimensional spacetime \cite{Fri83b,Mat20b}.
+Let us emphasize again that fluids are frame independent, and their theories can be formulated in a frame-independent theory (e.g., the Gibbs relation of local equilibrium and the entropy production itself \cite{VanEta17a,Van17a}).
+The Gibbs relation is not invariant but covariant: relative velocity appears due to frame transformation formulas.
+However, the requirement for unusual mathematical tools can be avoided by considering some simple rules: \begin{enumerate} \item Spacetime derivatives are Galilean four-covectors.
+Therefore, when changing reference frames, their timelike part transforms, while their spacelike part is invariant, \cite{ContraCov}.
+Therefore, the substantial, comoving time derivative is the transformed partial time derivative to a comoving reference frame, and the spatial derivative is invariant.

-Therefore $\pmb{b}' = \pmb{b}$, the spacelike part of the four covector does not transform, and the transformation rule of the timelike part is $b'= b+\pmb{b}\cdot\pmb{v}$.}.
-Therefore the substantial, comoving time derivative is the transformed partial time derivative to a comoving reference frame, and the spatial derivative is invariant.

 Consequently, {\em spatial derivatives are objective and invariant}.
-If scalar densities and their spatial derivatives span the constitutive state space, then the constitutive functions are objective.
-For Korteweg fluids, the density and its gradient are objectives.
+If scalar densities and their spatial derivatives span the constitutive state space, the constitutive functions are objective.
+For Korteweg fluids, the density and its gradient are objective.